cometbft/cometbft/spec/abci/abci++_methods.md

       `ProcessProposalResponse.status` MUST **exclusively** depend on the parameters passed in the `ProcessProposalRequest`, and the last committed Application state (see [Requirements](./abci++_app_requirements.md) section).
-    * Moreover, application implementors SHOULD always set `ProcessProposalResponse.status` to `ACCEPT`, unless they _really_ know what the potential liveness implications of returning `REJECT` are.
+    * Moreover, application implementers SHOULD always set `ProcessProposalResponse.status` to `ACCEPT`, unless they _really_ know what the potential liveness implications of returning `REJECT` are.

 #### When does CometBFT call "ProcessProposal" ?